gpeyton/ai-devotional/devotional/index_Q3.md

 The story of Blaise Pascal, mathematician and physicist who balanced his scientific work with deep devotion to God.
 *Hymn*: Be Thou My Vision

-## Week 30: More on the Fourth Commandment
+## Week 30: Christ's Three Offices
 **Memory Verse**: "The Sabbath was made for man, not man for the Sabbath."
 (Mark 2:27)

-### Day 1: Which Day of the Seven Hath God Appointed to Be the Weekly Sabbath?
+### Day 1: What Offices Has Christ?
-*Catechism Q59*: Which day of the seven hath God appointed to be the weekly sabbath?
+*Catechism Q64*: What offices has Christ?
-*Catechism A*: From the beginning of the world to the resurrection of Christ, God appointed the seventh day of the week to be the weekly sabbath; and the first day of the week ever since, to continue to the end of the world, which is the Christian sabbath.
+*Catechism A*: Christ has three offices.
 *Hymn*: Christ the Lord Is Risen Today

 ### Day 2: Work ethic